The Social Travel Gap – Under30Experiences

 2.2 The Planner Problem

-One hidden friction in group travel isn't just logistics, it's responsibility.
+One hidden friction in group travel is not just logistics, but responsibility.
 When trips are organized among friends, someone has to take the lead.
-That person ends up researching options, making decisions for the group, managing preferences, and handling issues when things go wrong.
+That person ends up:

-The core issue isn't price alone.
-It's the combination of price, effort, and responsibility.
-When the planning burden is removed, more people are willing to say yes.
+The core issue is not price alone.
+It is the combination of price, effort, and responsibility.
+When the planning burden and coordination risk are removed, more people are willing to say yes.

 People are happy to pay for someone else to actually make the trip happen.